Marsileaceae: Life cycle

 The sporocarps are functionally and developmentally modified leaflets, although they have much shorter stalks than the vegetative leaflets.
 Inside the sporocarp, the modified leaflets bear several sori, each of which consists of several sporangia covered by a thin hood of tissue (the indusium).
 Each sorus includes a mix of two types of sporangium, each type producing only one of two kinds of spores.
 Toward the center of each sorus and developing first are the megasporangia, each of which will produce a single large female megaspore.
 Surrounding them at the edge of the sorus and developing later are the microsporangia, each of which will produce many small male microspores.
 Because the Marsileaceae produce two kinds of spore (and thus two kinds of gametophyte), they are called heterosporous.
-While heterospory is the norm among all plants with seeds, such as the flowering plants and conifers, it is very rare among other groups of plants.
-Also, most heterosporous plants produce their two kinds of sporangia in different places on the plant.
-Since the Marsileaceae grow both kinds together in a single cluster, they differ from other plants in this regard as well.
+While heterospory is the norm among seed plants, it is rare in ferns (the only other fern family with it being the related Salviniaceae).
 The spores remain dormant inside the sporocarp through unfavorable conditions, but when conditions are suitable and wet, the sporocarp will germinate.
 It splits into halves, allowing the tissue coiled inside to become hydrated.
 As this internal tissue swells with water, it pushes the halves of the hard outer covering apart, and emerges as a long gelatinous worm-like sorophore.
 The sorophore is a sorus-bearing structure unique to the Marsileaceae; it may extend to more than ten times the length of the sporocarp inside which it was coiled.
 This extension carries the numerous spore-producing sori attached along each side of the sorophore out into the water.